|

 Why Knowing Grass Seed Germination Temperature Is Essential

-This will largely depend on the type and variety of grass seed that you are growing.
+There is no single answer to this as it largely depend on the type and variety of grass seed that you are growing.
 Some grass varieties only grow in warmer temperatures and these are known as warm-season grasses.
 Other varieties grow in much cooler conditions and won’t grow below and above certain temperatures and these are known as cool-season grasses.

 Optimal Grass Seed Germination Temperature Chart